hellmake/CAST-Imaging-Workshop/content/3_DetailedResults/33_Health.md

 On the left side, we have our ***Improvement Opportunities***: coding good practices where the app could use some work.
 You can see the relative importance of each best practice in the *Contribution* column as well as an idea of how well this app performs vs the field.

 {{% notice tip %}}
-The CAST Highlight ***Benchmark*** is based on consistent, precise, machine analysis of over 15000 applications, which makes it possible to optimize your application portfolio and prioritize software development efforts by comparing your applications against other organizations in the same industry.
+The CAST Highlight ***Benchmark*** is based on consistent, precise, machine analysis of over 15,000 applications, which makes it possible to optimize your application portfolio and prioritize software development efforts by comparing your applications against other organizations in the same industry.
 {{% /notice %}}

 Clicking on an individual quality rule, we can see in which files this problem has been identified:
 ![Health distribution](/images/DetailedHealth-3.png)
-And if you have questions or wish to know more about the particulars of a quality rule, click on the little question mark next to it and you'll be taken to the our extensive documentation detailing what the rule is, how it is detected by Highlight and what is the impact it can have for you.
+And if you have questions or wish to know more about the particulars of a quality rule, click on the little question mark next to it and you'll be taken to documentation detailing what the rule is, how it is detected by CAST Highlight and what is the impact it can have for you.

-This trove of information follows the same simple goal as what we saw earlier: *provide detailed **actionable insight** for development teams to help them make **better software***.
+This trove of information follows the same simple goal as what we saw earlier: *provide detailed **actionable insights** for organizations to make **informed software decisions***.

-Speaking of development teams, they might find that it's not practical for them to approach health issues *by rule*, preferring to focus on critical areas of the codebase that need the most work.
+It might not be practical to approach health issues *by rule*, but instead focus on critical areas of the codebase that need the most work.
 This is what the right side of this screen does: it presents you with files that are the best ***candidates for improvement***.
 Clicking on the file's name, you can see the list of topics that require fixing:
 ![Health distribution](/images/DetailedHealth-4.png)
 Because if you're going to work on a file to improve something, you might as well get rid of all the issues in there.
 ## How maintainable is it?